rwsite/updatepulse-server/readme.txt

 = 1.0.6 =
 * Fix webhook payload handling (thanks @eHtmlu on github)
+* Fix webhook payload scheduling (thanks @BabaYaga0179 on github)
+* Implement a VCS candidates logic to handle events that do not specify a branch; gracefully fail with a message in the response if multiple candidates are found
+* Major in-code and .md documentation improvements

 = 1.0.5 =
 * Fix JSON details modal view - escaping characters